knightsUCF/COVIDGenomeAnalysis/README.md

 - identifying the start and stop codons for analyzing where the COVID spike protein might begin and end

+- analyzing the frequency of C and G nucleotides across samples which have been show to be linked to the rate of mutation

 - analyzing "Motif X" sequences, which have been show to display mathematical properties and are significant in identifying major protein sequences

 Author: Piotr (Peter) Kwiatkowski.